2021 AMERICAN PIANISTS AWARDS

-The first juried stage of the American Pianists Awards, the Preliminary Round is an anonymous adjudication of nominees by a distinguished panel of musicians.
-Five finalists are chosen based upon exceptional technical ability and unique musical personality demonstrated in the nominees' submitted recordings.
-2017 Awards finalists.
+The first juried stage of the American Pianists Awards, the Preliminary Round, is an anonymous adjudication of nominees by a distinguished panel of musicians.
+Five finalists were chosen based upon exceptional technical ability and unique musical personality demonstrated in the nominees' submitted recordings.

 Each of the five 2021 American Pianists Awards finalists—Kenny Broberg, Dominic Cheli, Michael Davidman, Sahun Sam Hong and Mackenzie Melemed—were awarded cash prizes of $50,000 before the public adjudication process.